 Substantial Improvement means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the “start of construction” of the improvement.
 This term includes structures that have incurred “substantial damage” regardless of the actual repair work performed.

 Zone A means the 100-year floodplain area where the base flood elevation (BFE) has not been determined.
-To determine the BFE, use the best available federal, state, local or other data.
+To determine the BFE, use the best available Federal, State, local or other data.

 Zone A99 means areas to be protected from the 100-year flood by federal flood protection system under construction.
 Base flood elevations have not been determined.

-Zones B, C, and X areas identified in the community Flood Insurance Study as areas of moderate or minimal flood hazard.
+Zones B, C, and X means areas identified in the community Flood Insurance Study as areas of moderate or minimal flood hazard.
 Zone X replaces Zones B and C on new and revised maps.

 FLOOR AREA.
 The aggregate horizontal area in square feet of all floors of a building or several buildings on the same lot measured from the exterior faces of walls enclosing each building, exclusive of garages, cellar and attic areas used only for storage or for service incidental to the operation or maintenance of such building or buildings.